igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/range/containsrange/ContainsRange.md

 [Puzzle files](.)

-Write function to check if range1 contains range2.
+Given two ranges implement a function which checks if range1 contains range2.

 ## Examples